ISISComputingGroup/ibex_bluesky_core/doc/fitting/fitting.md

 **Note:** that the `LiveFit` callback doesn't directly do the plotting, it will return function parameters of the model its trying to fit to; a `LiveFit` object must be passed to `LiveFitPlot` which can then be subscribed to the `RunEngine`.
 See the [Bluesky Documentation](https://blueskyproject.io/bluesky/main/callbacks.html#livefitplot) for information on the various arguments that can be passed to the `LiveFitPlot` class.

 Using the `yerr` argument allows you to pass uncertainties via a signal to LiveFit, so that the "weight" of each point influences the fit produced.
+By not providing a signal name you choose not to use uncertainties/weighting in the fitting calculation.
+Each weight is computed as `1/(standard deviation at point)` and is taken into account to determine how much a point affects the overall fit of the data.
+Same as the rest of `LiveFit`, the fit will be updated after every new point collected now taking into account the weights of each point.
+Uncertainty data is collected from Bluesky event documents after each new point.

 The `plot_callback` and `fit_plot_callback` objects can then be subscribed to the `RunEngine`, using the same methods as described in [`LivePlot`](../callbacks/plotting.md).
 See the following example using `@subs_decorator`: